HewlettPackard/dlcookbook-dlbs/docs/docker/pull_build_images.md

 The structure of that folder is the following:
 1. The folder itself contains subfolders.
 One subfolder for one framework.
 The name of a subfolder becomes an image name.
 2. Every subfolder contains subfolders that contain Dockerfiles for various hardware/software stack.
 The names of those subfolders become image tag.
 3. A prefix is added to an image name.
 Default value is `hpe`.
-User can specify their own prefix with `--prefix=my_prefix` command line argument.
+User can specify their own prefix with `--prefix my_prefix` command line argument.

 The name of an image thus becomes `$prefix/$framework:$tag`.
-The build script requires one mandatory parameter - path to a folder file with Dockerfile to build.
+The build script requires one mandatory parameter - path to a folder with Dockerfile to build.
 For instance, the following command:
 ```bash
 ./build tensorflow/cuda8-cudnn6
 ```
-builds a latest TensorFlow docker images (master branch) with Ubuntu 16.04, CUDA 8 and cuDNN 6.
+builds a specific version of TensorFlow docker images (versions are defined in [versions](https://github.com/HewlettPackard/dlcookbook-dlbs/blob/master/docker/versions) file) with Ubuntu 16.04, CUDA 8 and cuDNN 6.
 The image name is `hpe/tensorflow:cuda8-cudnn6`.

 This is a list of docker files we provide (they are not optimized yet, we are working on it):
 * benchmarks